 4. Queen Victoria’s Fountain

 The Queen Victoria’s Fountain is a fountain built in 1901 by the British.
 Not only does this fountain have a great historical value, but it is also still functioning even today!
 Located in quite a busy district, the Queen Victoria’s Fountain sits quietly accompanying other historical sites, like The Stadthuys Malacca, the Christ Church, and Tang Beng Siew Clock Tower.
 To top it off, there are a lot of delicious foods in the area so you can enjoy not only the historical Aura but also the great beverage!

 You’ve been to Melaka but didn’t take a walk at the Jonker, that won’t sound cool.
 This is the main street of Chinatown, Malacca.
-This street is famous for antique shops, craft outlet, local restaurant and Friday-Saturday night market.
+This street is famous for antique shops, craft outlet, local restaurants, and Friday-Saturday night market.
 If you want to grab some souvenir then you must have a walk on the Jonker street.

 That’s the places you have to visit when you’re in Melaka!
 The place is also easily accessible, located only 148 km from Kuala Lumpur.
 Accommodations are also plenty and good.
 For example, there’s the Mahkota Hotel Melaka which offers Golf course, outdoor swimming pool, and squash field among others.
 The Swan Garden Hotel is another good example of its touring service, café, and Wi-Fi service.
 You can simply check Traveloka or booking.com for another option of finding hotels.

 With all of the awesome places easily accessible with good accommodation, are you interested in visiting Melaka now?